midnightntwrk/midnight-architecture/proposals/0018-night-generates-dust.md

     register and deregister its address for DUST production.

   * Direct modification of existing registration is not possible.
-To modify a registration NIGHT owner needs to deregister and then register with a new DUST address.
+To modify a registration cNIGHT owner needs to deregister and then register with a new DUST address.
 It is technically possible to add the option to modify a registration in a single transaction, but this would come at the expense of complicating the scripts.
 This extra complication is probably not worth the